What is the function of motor neurons?

 Study for the New CED - Biological Basis of Behavior Exam.
 Test your understanding with detailed questions and explanations.
 Prepare effectively for your exam!

-Motor neurons play a crucial role in the nervous system by transmitting messages from the brain to muscles.
-This function is essential for initiating and controlling voluntary movements, such as walking, running, and speaking.
-When the brain sends a signal to a muscle, motor neurons act as conduits for this information, allowing the muscle fibers to respond appropriately.
+Motor neurons are specialized cells that play a crucial role in the nervous system by transmitting messages from the brain and spinal cord to muscles throughout the body.
+This function is essential for initiating and controlling voluntary movements, such as walking or grasping objects, as well as involuntary movements.

 Subscribe